rmhcovid/txtmon/documentation/setup_instructions.md

 Setting up the technical system is just one small part of running a Home Monitoring Project in your organisation.
 Organising staff, procedures,

 You *must* familiarise yourself with the overall project to have any hope of absorbing these technical systems.
 There is a copy of our overall project procedures document in /latest_version/RMH Covid-19 Home Monitoring Program.pdf.
 Stop now and read that document.
+You will need to understand our concept of Observations, Monitoring Period, Observation Days etc.

 ## Preparation